Phytochory: Biological rafting

 Biological rafts consist of macrophytes or/and algae, driftwood, separate leaves and fruits shifted by currents and waves.
 Rafts become a kind of transport for numerous animals.
 Extensive research of drifting plant materials has found more than 1,200 animal species on the surface and inside of substrata.
 Good example of aquatic raft is water hyacinth.
 Over 150 species live on “floating islands” of this plant, including unicellular organisms, crustaceans, insects, centipedes, spiders, molluscs, flatworms, eelworms and birds.
-This complex includes of herbivores, predators, parasites and parasitoids.
+This complex includes herbivores, predators, parasites and parasitoids.
 It forms quite stable ecological communities on large rafts.